maderarasto/ts-nodejs-mvc/readme.md

 await User.deleteMany([1, 2, 3]);
 ```
 ### Controllers
-When we want to use function trigger either from web or API we can use controllers.
+When we want to trigger a function either from web or API we can use controllers.
 Methods of controller can be binded with routes in file `config.ts`.
-So when route is matched then it can trigger action (controller's method) and run some of your code.
+So when route is matched then it can trigger an action (controller's method) and run some of your code.

 #### Creating your controller
 First you will to create you controller class in `controllers` folder that will be extending from `class Controller` with some methods.